PHILADELPHIA (AP) -One goal away from missing the playoffs, the Philadelphia Flyers weren't content with just getting in.

 How's this for commitment and heart?
 Jeff Carter and Simon Gagne each broke their right foot by blocking shots in Game 4.
 Ian Laperriere left with a nasty cut over his right eye that took 60-70 stitches to close after he blocked Paul Martin's shot in the third period of Game 5.

 Now the Flyers get to rest, heal and wait for an opponent.
-The No. 7 seed most likely will face Washington, which lost to Montreal 2-1 on Friday night but still leads the series 3-2.
+The No. 7 seed most likely will face Washington, which led Montreal 3-1 entering Friday night's game.

 The Flyers opened the season with Stanley Cup expectations after acquiring former NHL MVP Chris Pronger and signing Emery.
 They underachieved early, and a rough stretch eventually cost coach John Stevens his job in December.
 Laviolette took over, but the team couldn't consistently win and struggled down the stretch.